 Video of the Day

 The American Council on Exercise has the perfect, simple answer: It depends on what you want to accomplish — to get leaner, to improve your strength, better endurance?
 Before you create the plan that will help you the most, consider what you are trying to accomplish by establishing clear fitness goals.

 It's definitely OK to run after lifting weights — and it's also OK to lift weights after running.
 What you do depends on your fitness goals.

-If your primary fitness goal is to increase your muscle mass and realize substantial strength strides, running after you lift weights is a logical approach to your workout .
+If your primary fitness goal is to increase your muscle mass and realize substantial strength strides, running after lifting is a logical approach to your workout .
 In this case, you will have more energy to perform maximal lifts before you start to feel any muscle fatigue.
+An article published in April 2015 by the Journal of Strength and Conditioning Research recommends lifting before cardio to maximize your strength training workout.
 Running after your strength training session will support your goal of realizing strength gains by supplying the muscles you trained with more oxygen and nutrients to aid recovery.

 When you have running goals such as improving your speed, logging longer miles or conditioning for an upcoming race, it makes sense to run before you lift weights.
 When you lift weights first, your muscles will already be fatigued to some extent, which could make faster, longer runs more challenging.
 When you are training for a competitive event, like a race, it is important that you enhance your energy levels and familiarize your body with the most successful approach for your athletic event.

 You may have decided to incorporate running in your workout regimen to burn more calories.
 If burning calories is your primary goal, integrate weight lifting and running into the same workout.